UrbanIR: Large-Scale Urban Scene Inverse Rendering from a Single Video: Method

-\paragraph{Accurate visibility} estimates are essential for obtaining realistic-looking shadows.
-Modeling the visibility of the sun with an MLP head (as in~\cite{zhang2022invrender, zhang2021nerfactor}) is impractical because we need to change the sun's position but can learn from only one position.
-An alternative is to construct an explicit geometry model to cast shadows, but this model might not be consistent with the other neural fields, and imposing consistency is difficult.
-Instead, we first compute an estimate $\bx$ of the 3D point being shaded, then estimate a smoothed $V(\bx, \text{sun})$
+\emph{Shadow} modeling and rendering are essential for obtaining realistic-looking outdoor images.
+Modeling the visibility of the sun with a per-scene optimized MLP head (as in~\cite{zhang2022invrender, zhang2021nerfactor}) is impractical because we need to change the sun's position in relighting but can learn from only one position.
+An alternative is to construct an explicit geometry model to cast shadows~\cite{wang2023fegr}, but this model might not be consistent with the other neural fields, and imposing consistency is difficult.
+Instead, we first compute an estimate $\bx(\br)$ of the 3D point being shaded, then estimate the visibility $V(\bx, \text{sun})$.
+Our key insight is that shadows in outdoor scenes are primarily due to the visibility of a single directional sunlight.

-We obtain $\bx$ by volume rendering depth (so substitute $\hat{t} = \sum w_it_i$ into the equation for the ray being rendered).
-Now to check whether $\bx$ is visible to the light source, we evaluate the transmittance along the ray segment between $\bx$ and the light source using volume rendering, obtaining:
+We obtain $\bx(\br)$ for each ray by volume rendering depth (so substitute $\hat{t} = \sum w_it_i$ into the equation for the ray being rendered).
+Now, to check whether $\bx$ is visible to the light source, we compute the transmittance along the ray segment between $\bx$ and the light source using volume rendering:

 Lower transmittance along a ray from a surface point to a light source suggests fewer obstacles between the point and the light source.
-Eq.~\ref{eq:visibility} establishes a strong link between transmittance, lighting, and visibility fields, which we use in training.
-In particular, a point in a training image that is known to be shadowed (resp. out of shadow) should have large (resp. small) accumulated transmittance.
-This constraint adjusts quite distant geometry during training.
+Eq.~\ref{eq:visibility} establishes a strong link between transmittance, lighting, and visibility fields used in training.
+In particular, a point in a training image known as shadowed (resp. out of shadow) should have large (resp. small) accumulated transmittance.
+We use this constraint to adjust distant geometry during training.
+Compared to other alternatives \cite{zhang2022invrender, wang2023fegr}, our proposed visibility test is simple to compute, flexible for relighting, and aligns with intrinsic properties with a few mild assumptions for outdoor scenes. \\

+\emph{Shading} is performed by a Blinn-Phong model~\cite{blinn1977models} that incorporates sun and sky terms for the foreground scene and an MLP query for the background sky.
+For $\bS(\br) \in \text{sky}$, we use $\bC(\br) = \bL_\textrm{sky}(\br)$ and otherwise, we use